groq/mlagility/examples/cli/discovery.md

 ## Filtering Model Labels

 You can also leverage the labels feature of `benchit` to filter which models are acted on.
-Labels are pragmas added by the user to the first line of a `.py` file to list some of the attributes of that given script. `two_models.py`, for example has the label `test_group::b`, while `hello_world.py` and `max_depth.py` have the label `test_group::a`.
+Labels are pragmas added by the user to the first line of a `.py` file to list some of the attributes of that given script. `hello_world.py`, for example has the label `test_group::a`, while `two_models.py` and `max_depth.py` have the label `test_group::b`.

 If you wanted to only build and benchmark models that have the label `test_group::b`, you could use the command: